department-of-veterans-affairs/diffusion-marketplace/README.md

 2. `terraform plan -out plan.tfplan`

-    >This step will ask for a database password that is used to set up the database, whether the database should be publicly accessible or not, and a secret
+    >This step will ask for a database password that is used to set up the database and whether the database should be publicly accessible or not (enter `true` or `false`).
+Use a strong password for the database password.
-     access key that is used for the rails application.
-Use a strong password for the database password and `rake secret` to generate a strong secret base key.

 3. `terraform apply plan.tfplan`